neopilou/hassio-addons/FTP-Sync/README.md

 ### Usage

 FTP Sync uploads all snapshot files (specifically, all `.tar` files) in the Hass.io `/backup` directory to a specified path in your FTP Server.
-This target path is specified via the `ftpbackupfolder` option.
+This target path is specified via the `path` option.
 Once the add-on is started, it is listening for service calls.

 After the add-on is configured and started, trigger an upload by calling the `hassio.addon_stdin` service with the following service data: